unibas-gravis/scalismo/README.md

 We are also always grateful if you report bugs or if give us feedback on how you use scalismo in your work and how you think we can improve it.

 ## Maintainers
-The project is currently developed and maintained by the Graphics and Vision Research group, University of Basel.
+The project is developed and maintained by the [Graphics and Vision Research group](https://gravis.dmi.unibas.ch), [University of Basel](https://www.unibas.ch) in collaboration with [Shapemeans GmbH](https://www.shapemeans.com).
 The current maintainers of the project (people who can merge pull requests) are:

 * [Ghazi Bouabene](https://github.com/ghazi-bouabene)